Wednesday, December 4, 2013

 Shabby chic tree skirt

-I did it!
-The vision in my head of a burlap tree skirt turned out great!
+I did it!, and the vision in my head of a burlap tree skirt turned out great!

-At one point I was going to just bite the bullet and order one off Etsy.
-But then common sense took over - I have a sewing room now, for Pete's sake!
-And I can sew!
+At one point I was going to order one off Etsy, but I can sew fairly well!
 So I headed down to JoAnn with my 50% off coupon.
-Here's where I was winging it - I had no idea how much fabric to buy.
-I just eyeballed it at the cutting counter.
+I had no idea how much fabric to buy, just eyeballed it at the cutting counter.

-When I got home, I ironed it folded it in half, and laid an old tree skirt on top of it for a pattern.
+When I got home, I ironed the burlap, folded it in half, and laid an old tree skirt on top of it for a pattern.
 I estimate that this is about 2 yards of fabric.
-And I ended up using that angel tree skirt under the kid's tree.

 After I cut out my circle, I folded it in fourths and trimmed off the excess edges so it was perfectly round.

-I then cut a triangle out of the top - wah la.
-The opening for the base of the tree stand.
+I then cut a triangle out of the top for an opening for the base of the tree stand.
 I cut a straight line down from that small circle to the edge of the skirt.

 I turned in the edges all around about 1/2 and inch or so and pinned them together just to hold my place.
 I wanted to add a ruffle between the layers.

-Before I folded over and stitched the lengthwise opening, I pinned in some of that jute ribbon I got from Michael's to function as a tie.
-I love that stuff!
+Before I folded over and stitched the lengthwise opening, I pinned in some jute ribbon as a tie.

 I couldn't resist laying it all out to make sure it was going to work.